University of Virginia School of Engineering and Applied Science: Clark Scholars Program

 The A. James Clark Scholars Program was established in 2018 as the result of a $15 million gift from the A. James and Alice B. Clark Foundation in 2017.
 Clark Scholars are selected from underserved demographics for their academic excellence, track record of leadership, and commitment to community service.
 The inaugural cohort of 16, led in the 2018-2019 school year by Stephanie Gernentz, Joshua Arul, and Rachel Zhang, entered in June 2018.

 Rodman Scholars Program

-The Rodman Scholars Program, founded in 1979, consists of the top 5-6 percent of each class of engineering students.